 For this week's weekend cooking, it's yet another simple mixed rice variety that's made with Pudina or Mint leaves.
 I had basically planned on making this for a particular reason.
 However, when that reason was met in a different way, I was free to share with you all as part of this weekend cooking

 I made this with the SIMP or the South Indian Masala Powder that I had adapted from VCuisine.
 This rice is made simply by using this spice powder, along with the mint paste.
 The effortless cooking of this entire rice was so simple that it can actually get done under 20 mins or less, depending on the cooked rice available.

 I served it with appalam and a delicious potato roast, all spicy again.
 Will be sharing the potato roast shortly.

-.
-Afterall once tasting the original, nothing meets much right.
-Anyway it was fun meeting like minded folks.
+Anyway, it was a fun meeting like minded folks.

-This was the lunch thali we orderd, Methi Thepla, Madrasi Undhiyu, Kichidi, Kadhi, Methi Gobi, Dhokla, Shrikhand.
+This was the lunch thali we ordered, Methi Thepla, Madrasi Undhiyu, Kichidi, Kadhi, Methi Gobi, Dhokla, Shrikhand.

 Kokum Drink and Khandi - Both were excellent

 All in all, all of us enjoyed meeting and planned to do it again soon.